HBOT Coverage in Canada - Provincial Health Insurance Guide | Canada Hyperbarics Skip to main content

 MSP covers 14 recognised conditions at VGH.
 The MSC Payment Schedule includes hyperbaric chamber billing codes.
 Only hospital-delivered treatment is MSP-covered.

-9 Exceptional Blood Loss Anemia
+7 Exceptional Blood Loss (Anaemia)

 Billing

 MSP billing codes for hyperbaric chamber services are included in the BC Medical Services Commission Payment Schedule.
-Hospital handles billing — no out-of-pocket cost for patients with valid BC Services Card at VGH for approved indications.
+Hospital handles billing, no out-of-pocket cost for patients with valid BC Services Card at VGH for approved indications.

 Facilities

 Access note: VGH is the sole MSP-covered provider for 5+ million BC residents.
 Wait times for non-emergency indications may be significant.
 Emergency cases are prioritized.
+For full MSP coverage details, referral steps, and the BC FAQ, see our British Columbia MSP coverage guide for hyperbaric oxygen therapy.

 View all British Columbia facilities on the map